 These nonvenomous constrictors are most well known for their ability to eat venomous snakes such as copperheads, rattlesnakes, and cottonmouths.
 Kingsnakes have the ability to eat venomous snakes due to their immunity to pit viper venom.
 Rowan Wild is currently home to one kingsnake named Cleo.

 Eastern Screech Owl

 Despite their name, Eastern Screech Owls do not actually screech, rather they make a variety of whinny and trill calls that many people think sound kind of like a horse!
-Rowan Wild is currently home to two eastern screech owls: Polly and Jupiter.
+Rowan Wild is currently home to one eastern screech owl named Jupiter.

 Gray foxes are the only member of the Canine family that can climb trees.
 They are often mistaken for red foxes, but can be distinguished by the tip of their tail, which is black in gray foxes, and white in red foxes.
-Rowan Wild is currently home to two gray foxes.
+Rowan Wild is currently home to one gray fox.

 Guinea hogs are commonly found on small farms and homesteads due to their easy going nature and the ease of caring for them.
 Rowan Wild is currently home to one guinea hog named Ginger.

 Northern Barred Owl

 Northern barred owls get their name from the bar like striped coloration on their chests.
 It is not uncommon to hear the "who-cooks-for-you? who-cooks-for-y'all?" call of a barred owl around dawn or dusk due to their crepuscular nature.
 Rowan Wild is currently home to one barred owl named Juno.

 Raccoons are extremely intelligent, dexterous, and adaptable, a combination that allows for them to thrive in almost any environment, even cities.
 Rowan Wild is currently home to four raccoons: Roxy, Memphis, Nash, and Knox.